Once you've created a JS scenario, its code can be used as a part of a chain of scenarios bound to one rule.

 Finally, go to the Call history tab and see the most recent log.
 You'll see no error there, both scenarios would be executed successfully.

-Note that if the first scenario didn't have a timeout, its execution would have failed.
+Note that if the first scenario hadn't had a timeout, its execution would have failed.
 This is so because VoxEngine:

-- only then it switches to the second scenario and started to execute its lines of code.
+- only then switches to the second scenario and starts to execute its code.

 Additionally, VoxEngine not only executes scenarios one-by-one, but it also merges them into one block of code, so during execution all the scenarios have a common lexical scope.
 This explains how it's possible to call a function in the first scenario whereas the function itself is declared in the consequent scenario(s).